Here are the steps to take in the process of getting pre-approved by a lender:

 Your lender will then evaluate your credit, income and assets to determine if you are qualified for a mortgage.
 If so, your lender will then tell you what your maximum price range is based on your income and assets and issue a pre-approval letter for you.
 At this point, it's time to go house hunting with your realtor for that perfect house!
 Once you are ready to make an offer, your realtor will submit your pre-approval letter with the contract so that the seller will see that you are already approved for the financing.

-You can read the bios for the two mortgage originators with our preferred lender, Finance of America Mortgage on our Meet the Team page.
-If you are ready to submit a pre-approval request with Finance of America Mortgage, click here for the online form.
+You can read the bios for the two mortgage originators with our preferred lender, Mortgage Right on our Meet the Team page.
+If you are ready to submit a pre-approval request with Mortgage Right, click here for the online form.

 Selecting a Lender.
 Although there are many choices out there for a lender, you will want to select carefully because not all lenders are created equal.
 Some things to keep in mind when selecting your lender are as follows: